Which city is cheaper, Venice or Barcelona?

 Barcelona is a very family-friendly place to visit.
 Check out the Magic Fountains Show near Plaça d’Espanya, wander through the aquarium, or sample some chocolate at the Chocolate Museum.
 There are also many great parks and playgrounds around town.

-You'll find plenty of family-friendly things to do in Venice.
+Because of its large number of kid-friendly activities, Venice is very family-friendly.
 Even for kids, visiting this city is all about soaking up the atmosphere and sense of place.
 It is unlike anywhere else in the world.
 The canals, historic buildings, gondolas, and plazas offer a special environment, even for kids who may be burned out from exploring cities.
 Attractions that appeal to kids include visiting the prisons at Doge's Palace, shopping for masks, and taking a ride on a gondola.

 Both Barcelona and Venice are popular destinations for backpackers.